It has already been written.

 Tomorrow is the final.
 My country, half my blood, for some reason the whole of my footballing passion, is playing.
 And in that team, probably the greatest genius to kick a ball plays his final World Cup match.

-La pulga, the flea, the enano, cementing himself as the best player of all time by lifting the greatest trophy of them all on Sunday, is starting to feel more like destiny.
+La pulga atomica, the atomic flea, the enano, cementing himself as the best player of all time by lifting the greatest trophy of them all on Sunday, is starting to feel more like destiny.
 The material world playing out something prefigured in the heavens.
 If it has already been written then Mbappe, France’s modern day d’Artagnan, turning up trumps to score a hat-trick on Sunday might not even matter that much.

 When Argentina won the World Cup in ’86 I was barely three and all I remember is going outside to throw loo-roll off the balcony down into the ecstatic streets of Buenos Aires.
 Plumes of white trailing away from my fingertips into an abyss.
 It was my first memory.

 It must’ve marked me.
 Whenever they play a World Cup I go into a month long anaphylactic shock.
 If England play Argentina and England score, I die inside.
 I can’t explain it.
 It’s deep.
 I feel very little for the Three Lions.
 When Kane skied that penalty a week ago I felt for him as a Spurs fan, not much else.